 (3) A person who, for the purpose of obtaining permission to enter a prison, knowingly makes a false statement or representation or knowingly gives information that is false in a material particular commits an offence.

-Penalty: $1 000 or 12 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 12 months and a fine of $6 000.

 (4) A person who —